Shroud of Turin: Papal positions

-In 1998, Pope John Paul II called the Shroud a "distinguished relic" and "a mirror of the Gospel".
+In 1936 Pius XII had referred to the Shroud as a "holy thing perhaps like nothing else".
+In 1998 Pope John Paul II called the Shroud a "distinguished relic" and "a mirror of the Gospel".
 His successor, Pope Benedict XVI, called it an "icon written with the blood of a whipped man, crowned with thorns, crucified and pierced on his right side".
-In 2013, Pope Francis referred to it as an "icon of a man scourged and crucified".

-Members of other Christian denominations, such as Anglicans and Methodists, have also shown devotion to the Shroud of Turin.
+In 2013 Pope Francis referred to it as an "icon of a man scourged and crucified".
+Some members of other Christian denominations, such as Anglicans and Methodists, have also shown devotion to the Shroud.

-In 1983, the Shroud was given to the Holy See by the House of Savoy.
+In 1983 the Shroud was given to the Holy See by the House of Savoy.
 However, as with all relics of this kind, the Roman Catholic Church made no pronouncements on its authenticity.
 As with other approved Catholic devotions, the matter has been left to the personal decision of the faithful, as long as the Church does not issue a future notification to the contrary.
 In the Church's view, whether the cloth is authentic or not has no bearing whatsoever on the validity of what Jesus taught or on the saving power of his death and resurrection.

 Pope John Paul II stated in 1998 that: "Since it is not a matter of faith, the Church has no specific competence to pronounce on these questions.
 She entrusts to scientists the task of continuing to investigate, so that satisfactory answers may be found to the questions connected with this Sheet."
-Pope John Paul II showed himself to be deeply moved by the image of the Shroud and arranged for public showings in 1998 and 2000.
-In his address at the Turin Cathedral on Sunday 24 May 1998 (the occasion of the 100th year of Secondo Pia's 28 May 1898 photograph), he said: "The Shroud is an image of God's love as well as of human sin...
+John Paul II showed himself to be deeply moved by the image of the Shroud and arranged for public showings in 1998 and 2000.
+In his address at Turin Cathedral on Sunday 24 May 1998 (the occasion of the 100th year of Secondo Pia's 28 May 1898 photograph), he said: "The Shroud is an image of God's love as well as of human sin...
 The imprint left by the tortured body of the Crucified One, which attests to the tremendous human capacity for causing pain and death to one's fellow man, stands as an icon of the suffering of the innocent in every age."

 On 30 March 2013, as part of the Easter celebrations, there was an exposition of the shroud in the Cathedral of Turin.
 Pope Francis recorded a video message for the occasion, in which he described the image on the shroud as "this Icon of a man", and stated that "the Man of the Shroud invites us to contemplate Jesus of Nazareth."
-In his carefully worded statement, Pope Francis urged the faithful to contemplate the shroud with awe, but "stopped firmly short of asserting its authenticity".
+In his carefully worded statement, Francis urged the faithful to contemplate the Shroud with awe, but "stopped firmly short of asserting its authenticity".

-Pope Francis went on a pilgrimage to Turin on 21 June 2015, to pray before and venerate the Holy Shroud and honor St. John Bosco on the bicentenary of his birth.
+Pope Francis went on a pilgrimage to Turin on 21 June 2015, to pray before and venerate the Holy Shroud and honour St. John Bosco on the bicentenary of his birth.